-As homesteads increased, settlers received supplies by river transport and, in turn, shipped their agricultural products to northern markets by riverboat.
+As homesteads increased, settlers received supplies by river transport and, in turn, shipped their and, in turn, shipped their agricultural products to northern markets by riverboat.
 From the 1850's onward, steamer traffic flourished along the St. Johns River, carrying freight as well as tourists, and more recently giving way to recreational boating.